inesmlima/home-lab/README.md

 # Content:
 - Hypervisor: VirtualBox
 - Attack machine: Kali Linux
-- Vulnerable machines: Ubuntu and Windows 10
+- Vulnerable machines: Windows 10
-- Firewall: PfSense

-(this will be edited during the process)
+(this might be edited in the future)